Long-Term Investors Should Continue To Hold Microsoft Ahead Of Thursday's Earnings

 Intelligent Cloud Segment

 Microsoft’s second most important segment from a profitability perspective is the Intelligent Cloud (IC) segment.
 The company’s products and services within this segment consist primarily of the company’s public, private, and hybrid server products and services.
 Server products and cloud services are the most important sub-segments within the IC segment.
 Server products and cloud services includes SQL Server, Windows Server, Visual Studio, System Center, and related CALs, as well as Azure.

 Revenue from the company’s on-premises server products has remained incredibly stable in recent years despite fears it would be cannibalized by Azure’s rapid growth.
 I believe this is a testament to the strength and competitive value proposition of the company’s various premium private and hybrid server offerings.
 I believe Server product revenue will remain relatively stable over the coming years given the high amount of annuity revenue as well as continued strong demand for the company’s premium private and hybrid server offerings.

 This will be offset by continued declines in transactional revenue related to low-end server products.
 The company’s Azure business continues to grow rapidly and gain market share, which I expect to continue going forward, though at a moderating rate given how large the business has already become.
-I believe that Azure is currently growing faster than Amazon’s AWS when it was at a similar scale.
+I believe that Azure is currently growing faster than Amazon’s (NASDAQ:AMZN) AWS when it was at a similar scale.

 (Note: These are estimates, growth rates may not match those reported by Microsoft due to rounding)